 Build Your Business Case

 To write the business case, use a detailed template or a simple one.
 Show how the sessions you want to attend will help your organization.
-(Remember to say what’s in for the organization, not what’s in it for you.)
+(Focus on what’s in it for the organization, not what’s in it for you.)